Art & Design

 - to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space;

 - about the work of artists, craft makers and designers.
-Describing the differences and similarities between different practices and disciplines and making links to their work.
+Describe the differences and similarities between different practices and disciplines and make links to their work.

 Key stage 2